A Tale of Two-U(1) Axion Models: Physical Observables

-In this section, we study phenomena in the one-axion solution and the mixed two-axion solution, which can not directly be acquired from diagrams in the last section.
+In this section, we study the most important physical observables, axion mass and axion-photon coupling in the one-axion solution and mixed two-axion solutions, which can not directly be acquired from diagrams in the last section.
 We compare the axion masses in these two kinds of solutions.
 We also discuss the relation between the physical axion decay constant $F_a$ and the axion-photon coupling $g_{a\gamma\gamma}$ in the mixed two-axion solution.